antoniofaccioli/libreoffice-appimage/README.md

 Then just create a symlink in there by the name of *loffice* (or whatever you like) which points to the exact location of the AppDir: `cd $HOME/bin ;  ln -sf ../AppImages/LibreOffice-<versionstring>-x86_64.AppImage  loffice`.

-Then you can start *loffice* to run the AppImage.
+Now you can type *loffice* to run the AppImage.

 **The symlinking stuff is nice, but I want it NICER!**